 14. Showing the Daily Equivalence

 By highlighting these daily costs, it can seem like you’re spending very little each day on a product or service.
-This might convince you to throw down some cash.
+This might convince you to throw down some cash…and then regret making a bad financial decision.

 15. Using Fake Reviews or User Generated Content

 While there are obviously some ethical questions around this, using fake reviews can create the appearance that a product or service is getting a lot of buzz.
 And if something is popular, you might be enticed to jump on the bandwagon and see what everyone is talking about.
-It could make you buy something that’s lower quality, or spend more.
+It could make you buy something you don’t need, that’s overpriced, or that’s lower quality.

-User-generated content can also be used to create a similar illusion of demand.
-A micro-influencer on a social media platform, along with viewer comments also raving about something, can also make an item seem valuable.
+An influencer making a plug on a social media platform, along with viewer comments also raving about something, can also make an item seem valuable.
 Or some companies may reward customers with discounts if they share how great an item is.
-It gives you the impression that you must buy or will experience FOMO (fear of missing out).
+It gives you the impression that you must buy or will experience FOMO (fear of missing out), which can in turn lead to FOMO spending.

 Can You Do Anything About Psychological Pricing Tricks?